Badges and Awards

 Nominations are submitted to the VRC Chairman and are announced on World Scout Day.
 The award is then presented at the Rover Dinner.

-Baden-Powell Lodge Award for Crew Service
+Baden-Powell Lodge Award for Unit Service

-The award is presented at the annual ‘Uniform Night’ of the Baden Powell Lodge which commemorates the founders birthday.
+The award is presented at the annual ‘Uniform Night’ of the Baden Powell Lodge which commemorates the Founders birthday.